dheerajdlalwani/back-to-work/README.md

 <h3>Contributing</h3>

 <ul>
-    <li>The project' is currently in the very initial stages of development.
+    <li>The project is currently in the very initial stages of development.
 So I am currently not accepting any Pull Requests.</li>
     <li>However, contributions in the form of feature requests & bug reports are most welcome. 😊</li>
 </ul>